Kartikkharela/content-ops-starter/content/pages/index.md

     subtitle: What our customers say about us
     items:
       - title: >-
-          "I hired Kartik for my website project, and the results were beyond my expectations!
+          I hired Kartik for my website project, and the results were beyond my expectations!
 The process was smooth, the communication was clear, and the final product was a beautiful, user-friendly site.
 Kartik was professional, timely, and went above and beyond to ensure my vision came to life.
-I highly recommend their services to anyone needing a top-quality website!"
+I highly recommend their services to anyone needing a top-quality website !
         tagline: MANOJ DANODIA
         subtitle: Maria Walter
         text: >-